 There are lots of ways, mostly related to the Open Street Map project, to display GPS data on Linux.
 But none of them display elevation.
 I like being able to track how much I climbed on a hike or bike ride.

 So I wrote a little Python script which I'm calling ellie.
 It parses track log files, in gpx format, and gives you a graph and a few statistics.

 It uses pylab for plotting, which uses matplotlib; you'll need the python-matplotlib package installed (or its equivalent) to see the graphs.
 New in 0.3: ellie can print stats on total climb, distance traveled, moving time and stopped time even if pylab isn't installed.

-Ellie has since been merged into my more general mapping program PyTopo: it's the file pytopo/trackstats.py in that module, runnable as ellie if you install it from the Python Package Index.
+Ellie is now part of my more general mapping program PyTopo: it's the file pytopo/trackstats.py in that module, runnable as ellie if you install it with pip.

 It can currently plot only one track log at a time (is there

 I've tried my best to smooth the elevation data for the "Total climb" number.
 It probably won't quite agree with whatever other program you use; but then, no two mapping programs ever agree on total climb, since it depends on how much you smooth it.

 Similarly with total mileage.
 I think Ellie tends to over-estimate slightly, and doesn't do as good a job with smoothing as it does in the elevation case, but it's at least close.

 Ellie's plot sometimes ends up at a different elevation than it started, even when you start and end at the same place.
 I think that's usually due to differences in barometric pressure between the start and end of the journey; if you have a case where you see a difference that doesn't correspond to what's in your actual track log, please send me the track log to debug.